 qmldir file.
 This enables such modules to be imported with a unique identifier that remains the same no matter where the module is located on the local file system.

-When importing an identified module, an unquoted identifier is used, with a mandatory version number:
+When importing an identified module, an unquoted identifier is used, with an optional version number:

 Identified modules must be installed into the import path in order to be found by the QML engine.